xingvoong/programming_concepts_overview/tree/README.md

  - inorder traversal will not work because it does not give unique solution => use preorder instead: mid, left, right
  - to get a balanced tree, we always choose the middle node, to break tie for even number, we chose the left node.

+**convert sorted linked list to BST***
+- use inorder
+- Also, remember to move the head